rm-3284/Latent-Mechanism-Multilingual/README.md

-# Latent Mechanisms of Code-Switching in Multilingual LMs
+# Latent Mechanisms of Language Control in Multilingual Language Models

-Code for the paper *Latent Mechanisms of Code-Switching in Multilingual Language Models*.
+Code for the paper [*Latent Mechanisms of Language Control in Multilingual Language Models*](https://arxiv.org/abs/2609.00325) ([arXiv:2609.00325](https://arxiv.org/abs/2609.00325)).
+Accepted to the **EMNLP 2026** main conference.

 We find language-controlling latents in cross-layer transcoders with three selectors, then steer generation on two code-switching benchmarks.